hoblin/x-tracker/.github/pull_request_template.md

 **Checklist:**

-- [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.
+- [ ] All new and existing tests passed locally.
+- [ ] Linter has passed locally.